Buying a new property can be daunting. When you are looking to buy a property, it is important that you know exactly what you are purchasing.

 Buying a home may be the biggest decision you make, and it is not something you want to dive into without ensuring you are 100% certain of the condition it is in.

-It is important that you make sure you know exactly what you are being left with.
+It is important that you make sure you know exactly what you are being left with and perform a pre purchase building inspection.

 Doing your research can prevent costly surprises and unnecessary expenses down the track.
 Imagine getting ready to move into your new home only to find out there are major plumbing issues.